 STP defines an Early Career Psychologist as a member who is within ten years of beginning teaching of psychology and who is not a student.

-Policies regarding STP grant programs can be found on the STP website (http://teachpsych.org/members/policies.php).
+Policies regarding STP grant programs can be found here: http://teachpsych.org/members/policies.php.
 Applications will be evaluated on the degree to which the applicant demonstrates that the proposed conference attendance can improve the applicant’s teaching of psychology.
 Priority will be given to first-time recipients.
 Regional conference attendance is encouraged, but not required.
 The average funding rate of applicants since tracking began in 2012 is 72.5%.
 Many funded applicants have received full funding, but some proposals received were partially funded.